olanmaaa/olanmaa/README.md

 # olanmaa
-Hi, I am Olanma 👋🏾 :
+Hi, I am Olanma 👋🏾: <br/>
-a microbiologist interested in learning bioinformatics 🔬 + 👩🏾‍💻
+A microbiologist new to learning bioinformatics 🔬 + 👩🏾‍💻 <br/>
-The goal is to become a well-rounded scientist one day 👩🏾‍🔬
+The goal is to become a __well-rounded__ scientist one day 👩🏾‍🔬